 The non-payment of Tax and National Insurance Contributions due to HMRC is a grave public interest concern as the state and society relies on all companies and businesses paying their tax obligations.
 Amongst the many areas for which government use taxes (which is not an exhaustive list) are education, defence and public protection, government administration and services, transport, economic growth, housing, recreation, sport and culture and various benefits provided to the poor and disabled.

-Due to its complexity and the number of taxable entities, Tax is partially self-regulating.
-Whether you are a company or an individual, you have a legal obligation to ensure that all returns are filed accurately and on time, and payment of the taxes due on such returns are also made within the statutory time period thereafter.
+- whether you are a company or an individual, you have a legal obligation to ensure that all returns are filed accurately and on time, and payment of the taxes due on such returns are also made within the statutory time period.

 However, if such self-regulation does not work then HMRC will ordinarily assess taxes and seek to wind-up your company or bankrupt you on the basis of any unpaid returns or their statutory assessment of you or your company’s tax liabilities.
 Where evidence or suspicion exists of undisclosed tax liabilities, HMRC has the power to instigate Code 9 investigations which can ultimately lead to such taxes and penalties being accepted or a criminal prosecution being commenced.